 Quite simply, people have reduced their spending on non-essential products and services and increased purchases of ‘essentials’ such as groceries and household products.
 Consumers as a whole are more cautious over where their money goes and want to make sure that any purchases made are the right ones.

-How Does This Affect Your Marketing Strategy?
+How Does Consumer Trends Affect Your Marketing Strategy?

 Depending on what business you’re in, your product or service may have changed in some way during the last few months.
 If your products have changed then focus on showing your customers why your products/services are still essential to their lives at this time and how your products can help them in the future.